-Our Experts are listed alphabetically by first name.
+50 Experts were involved in the EU-CIVCAP project.
+Their profiles are listed below alphabetically by first name.
 Please scroll down or, alternatively, use the Search function on this page.

 Alexander Mattelaer is the Assistant Director and Acting Academic Director of the Institute for European Studies.